jmaxxz/CertPinner/README.md

 ### Whitelist

 The whitelist strategy only allows pinning hosts which have been explicitly specified.
+This strategy is recommended when remote public keys are not known at compile time or installation time.
+If self discovery of remote public keys is acceptable and desired this is the prefered strategy.

 ### BlackList